|

 If at all possible do not abandon your vessel as the possibility can arise

 where it can cause accidents to other navigators.
-It is clearly understood that
+It is clearly understood

-of the crew are in real or imminent danger.
+lives of the crew are in real or imminent danger.
 Always transmit

 "MAYDAY" from VHF Channel 16, state your position and nature of